muke5hy/django-quill/README.md

 1. Install the package from pypi

     ```bash
-    pip install django-quill
+    pip install django-quilljsjs
     ```

-2. Add "quill" to your INSTALLED_APPS setting like this:
+2. Add "quilljs" to your INSTALLED_APPS setting like this:

     ```python
     INSTALLED_APPS = (
         ...
-        'quill',
+        'quilljs',
     )
     ```